 VATThe UK is a non-EU country for tax purposes.
 Different VAT rules apply to trade with non-EU countries.
 Please be aware that the UK is no longer part of the various EU digital VAT systems, such as RES and VIES.
 The UK government has published information about value added tax (VAT) in the UK.
 The Trade Tariff database of the UK gives the amount of VAT per product.
 You can find more information about VAT and doing business outside the EU at belastingdienst.nl/brexit (in Dutch).

-When exporting to the UK, you will now have to deal with VAT, import duties and additional administrative matters such as proving the origin of the goods.
+When exporting to the UK, you now have to deal with VAT, import duties and additional administrative matters such as proving the origin of the goods.
 The trade agreement stipulates that trade in goods of preferential origin between the EU and the UK will in principle take place without tariffs.
 To be eligible for this tariff exemption, you must demonstrate that your products meet the conditions.
 Check the Trade Tariff database for the most up-to-date trade rates, VAT rates and exceptions per product.
 The UK has indicated that it will establish its own Trade Remedies Authority to deal with anti-dumping and subsidy complaints.
 The UK government has published more information on Trade Remedies.

 Export documents are mandatory.
 You must show documents to Customs when exporting goods.
 Make sure you have the documents in order in time.
 Here you can find more information about those export documents.
 The documents you need for the UK can be found in the Access2Markets portal of the European Commission.
 Are you not yet familiar with how Access2Markets works?
 Then first view the step-by-step plan (in Dutch) on the RVO website.